dv-sharma/divyam-syself-devops/README.md

 - Single Helm Chart to deploy all components to a desired namespace with best production practises.
 - Database deployment integration and considerations.

-## SPRINT 1: Choosing an application with backend logic and database and manual deployment for image verification and understanding the variables.
+## SPRINT 1: Choosing an application with backend logic, database, and manual deployment for image verification and understanding the variables.
 I have chosen to use the stocks application developed by CloudAcademy.
 This application is a stock data management system designed to handle and store stock market data using a Spring Boot backend and a MySQL database.
 It provides a RESTful API for CRUD operations on stock data.

 - Completed running the containers manually with docker-compose and the application is working as expected on localhost.
 Faced errors related to mysql connection failure , did troubleshooting using